liuyehcf/BlogSource/_unposts/Interview.md

 1. What features does the compiler framework have?
 1. What's the most difficult thing you've encountered when implementing it?
     * The most challenging aspect, in my opinion, is defining an unambiguous grammar for a specific language.
 I've gained insights from many mature languages, such as Java.
+1. What are the features of event-driven system?
+    * Events and Event Handlers, Asynchronicity, Loose Coupling, Callbacks, Publish-Subscribe Model, Scalability and Responsiveness.

 **Expression Framework:**